Resources and Facilities

 Assistive Technology Rooms

-The university has two Assistive Technology Rooms (ATRs); one in the Main Arts Library, and one in the Deiniol Library.
+The university has three Assistive Technology Rooms (ATRs); one in the Main Arts Library, one in the Deiniol Library, and one in the Normal Site Library.
+An ATR is in development at the Wrexham Campus.

 - EasyConverter (creates accessible Word documents).